The Navy retained the name carried by this small craft at the time of her acquisition.

 (S.P.
 592: tonnage 19 (gross register); length 59'5"; beam 12'6"; draft 4'2" (mean); speed 10.5 knots.; complement 10; armament 1 1-pounder, 1 .30-caliber machine gun)

-Valeda (S. P. 592), a wooden-hulled cabin motor launch completed in 1908 at Stamford, Conn., by the Stamford Motor Co., was acquired by the Navy from F. B. Richards of Cleveland, Ohio, on 9 July 1917; and was commissioned on 12 July 1917 at Rockland, Maine, Chief Quartermaster Cecil C. Wescott in command.
+Valeda , a wooden-hulled cabin motor launch completed in 1908 at Stamford, Conn., by the Stamford Motor Co., was acquired by the Navy from F. B. Richards of Cleveland, Ohio, on 9 July 1917; and was commissioned on 12 July 1917 at Rockland, Maine, CQM Cecil C. Wescott in command.

-Attached to the 1st Naval District, Rockland Section, Valeda operated on harbor and harbor entrance patrols for the duration of World War I. After the armistice, she was decommissioned on 4 Feouary 1919 at Baker's Yacht Basin, Quincy, Mass., and struck from the Navy list on 1 October 1919.
+Attached to the First Naval District, Rockland Section, Valeda, given the idengtification number S.P.
+592, operated on harbor and harbor entrance patrols for the duration of the Great War [World War I].
+After the Armistice, she was decommissioned on 4 Feouary 1919 at Baker's Yacht Basin, Quincy, Mass., and stricken from the Navy Register on 1 October 1919.
 Valeda was subsequently sold to J. R. C. McBeath, of Atlantic, Mass., on 2 January 1920.